Longitudinal Network Models and Permutation-Uniform Markov Chains: Permutation-Uniform Markov Chains

 The exact converse of the above \lcnamecref{thm:puniform-suff-stat-implies-puniform-transition-matrix} is not quite true.
 If $\kappa$ is zero in a couple positions, then the corresponding values of $\vec{\tau}$ are unconstrained.
 We also need $\Theta$ to be big enough to determine which hyperplanes the different values of $\vec{\tau}$ lie in.
-We manage the latter concern in \cref{thm:puniform-mef-implies-puniform-suff-stat} by assuming that $\vec{\eta}$ has #3

-\begin{theorem} Suppose that $\mathscr{P}$ is the \abbr{mef} from \cref{eq:def-mef} and is p-uniform under $\perm$.
+We manage the latter concern in \cref{thm:puniform-mef-implies-puniform-suff-stat} by assuming that $\vec{\eta}$ has \introduce{affinely independent entries}, meaning that $\vec{\delta} \cdot \vec{\eta}(\vec{\theta}) = h$ for all $\vec{\theta} \in \Theta$ implies $\vec{\delta} = \vec{0}$ and $h = 0$ \autocites[38]{Kuchler:1997vo}[40]{wainwright-jordan}. \begin{theorem} Suppose that $\mathscr{P}$ is the \abbr{MEF} from \cref{eq:def-mef} and is p-uniform under $\perm$.
 Then $\kappa$ is p-uniform under $\perm$.
 Further, if $\kappa$ is never zero and $\vec{\eta}$ has affinely independent entries, then $\vec{\tau}$ is p-uniform under $\perm$. \end{theorem}

 \begin{proof} Fix $a, b, c \in \St$.
 If $\kappa(a, \perm^{-1}_a b) = 0$, then $0 = P_{\vec{\theta}}(a, \perm^{-1}_a b) = P_{\vec{\theta}}(c, \perm^{-1}_c b)$ for all $\vec{\theta} \in \Theta$.
 Since $\exp > 0$ on $\R$, we must have $\kappa(c, \perm^{-1}_c b) = 0$ as well.